 The IRS doesn’t give a shit about your creativity.

 Too harsh too soon?
 Sorry to be the bearer of bad news, but sometimes we creative professionals just need a little kick in the pants, a dose of reality.
 This is totally ok, and something that we need to do, constantly, to keep ourselves in check.
 And if you can’t take today’s dose of reality, then maybe you might want to reconsider this whole running a business thing.

-As a business owner, the IRS only sees you as having one job… to make money.
+As a business owner, the IRS only sees you as having one job… to make money just like investing with custodians gold ira services.
 You must have a profitable business.
 Luckily the fine folks in Connecticut (yes, that is where the IRS is headquartered if you did not know) are not all bad and they give us this lovely grace period where we are allowed to take a loss and not make a profit the first couple years.
 However, this get-out-of-jail free card is NOT something you get to cash in every year!
 (I’m looking at you, Amazon!…uugg!)
 Don’t even ask me how they get away with it.
 Must be nice to be a gazillion dollar corporation.

 Anyway… back to you.
 You, wonderful self-employed person, do not get to operate in the red every single year.
 If you are doing this then I have some news for you… you are not running a business; you just have an expensive hobby.
 “But Anne!
 I’m only doing this part time.
 I’m not self-employed.
 I have another job.
 This is just for fun.”
 Let me make this very clear.
 If you are doing it for fun, then you shouldn’t be taking money from people.
 The second you take money for services or goods, that is a business.
 So decide which one you want to have…and fast.
 The IRS does not like liars.

 Deciding on which investment company to seek guidance from in itself can require some heavy-duty research, read this article for some tips.